A History of Pease Pottage

 There is no railway station in Pease Pottage, although the London to Brighton line, built in 1841, skirts the village just beyond the eastern end of Parish Lane.
 An old village tale says that on a calm moonlit night, the trains can sometimes be heard above the noise of the motorway traffic.

 The village expanded throughout the twentieth century along with the increasing car traffic along the London to Brighton road.
-The Black Swan pub became a popular stop along the route, especially with coach parties.
+The Black Swan became a popular stop along the route, especially with coach parties.

 Modern Pease Pottage